-Grandma Wang is a resident of the city of Mianyang, located in the southwestern province of Sichuan in China.
+Wang is a Chinese grandma from the city of Mianyang, located in the southwestern province of Sichuan in China.
 Last year, Wang attracted the attention of Chinese people by suing her son and daughter-in-law for a very unique reason — to get compensation for the costs she incurred in raising their child.

 Childcare at old age